 To learn more about the specific tools in each module, visit www.procore.com and click on Products, like this:

 Procore also offers some additional modules such as bidding, estimating, analytics, design coordination, etc., but for this article, we’re going to focus on the list above.

-At this point, you may already be thinking “Is Procore right for my company?”
+At this point, you may already be thinking “Is Procore right for my company?” or "How much does Procore cost?".
 The answer is “It depends”.
 To be frank, Procore is a pricey solution.
-Their pricing model is based on annual contract revenue that will be managed in Procore and the number of modules you ‘turn on’.
-Entry-level pricing can start upwards of $10k/year, and large companies often spend over $80k/year in licensing costs.
+Their pricing model is based on annual contract revenue that will be managed in Procore to obtain a Procore license and the number of modules you ‘turn on’.
+Entry-level Procore pricing can start upwards of $10k/year, and large companies often spend over $80k/year in Procore licensing costs.

 Procore is a sizable investment for any contractor and may often be the single largest technology investment for the entire company.
 However, if you get the right feature set, configure it properly, and train your people to use it effectively, it can be well worth the investment many times over.

 In my experience, there are a few types of companies that are not a good fit for Procore or have other software solutions available that are often a better fit and/or are less expensive.